The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 Rolling green hills, tea plantations, and valleys make up the Cameron Highlands, where you’ll find the freshest and coolest climate in all of Malaysia.

-If the humid tropical heat is getting to you then don’t miss the Cameron Highlands from your Malaysia itinerary.
+If you enjoy beautiful nature and the humid, tropical heat is getting to you then don’t miss the Cameron Highlands from your Malaysia itinerary.

 Where to stay in the Cameron Highlands: